Table of contents

 Comfort

-If you’re looking for a no-frills, high performance ride for speed and precision, the Kjerag hits the nail on the head.
-Gear Analyst Ian Krammer finds the Kjerag uncomfortable out of the box, but after a 20 mile break-in period, he was in love.
-The excess room in the toes takes a bit of getting used to, but with an excellent lacing system, a snug and narrow fit, and quality materials, it effectively locked his foot in place with no excess movement or sliding.
+If you’re looking for a no-frills, high-performance ride for speed and precision, the Nnormal Kjerag 02 hits the nail on the head.
+While the original version had a 20-mile break-in period, the 02s were excellent out of the box.
+Our first run in them was a 10-miler, and the second was 16 miles.
+We experienced no blisters, bleeding, or other break-in issues.
+The extra room in the toes takes a bit of getting used to, but with an excellent lacing system, a snug, narrow fit, and quality materials, it effectively locked his foot in place with no movement or sliding.

-That said, we rank this shoe a bit lower than others when it comes to comfort.
-The Kjerag has a unique fit – it runs long, so we recommend sizing at least half a size down (or even a full size).
-Ian wears a men’s 7, and this is the first and only shoe he’s ever swapped out for a size 6, which worked well for him.
+That said, we rank this shoe a bit lower than others in comfort.
+The Kjerag 02 has a unique fit.
+It runs long, so we recommend sizing at least half a size down (or even a full size).
+Our main tester for the original version wears a men’s 7, and this is the first and only shoe he’s ever swapped out for a size 6, which worked well for him.
 It’s also narrow through the midfoot and toebox.
 With no wide option available, those needing extra room may feel cramped.

-The Kjerag is undeniably firm and fairly flat, too.
+The Kjerag 02 is undeniably firm and fairly flat, too.
 This design works well for midfoot and toe strikers, as well as established distance runners, but you may need to look elsewhere for plush cushioning and tons of arch support.
 With no rocker design, transitions are a bit more clunky, and it demands more focus on tough terrain.
-For a higher-stack, foam-forward design, check out The North Face Vectiv Enduris or the HOKA Speedgoat 6.

 Traction

 Our biggest complaint?
 The shallow lugs struggle on loose ground.
-Ian finds the Kjerag is limited in gravel, sand, and muddy conditions.
+We found that the Kjerag 02 is limited in gravel, sand, and muddy conditions.
 The lugs lack texture, so traction can feel slippery, so it’s not our first choice in consistently wet environments.
 The outsole simply doesn’t dig in like more aggressive trail shoes.

 Weight